-First, to get this underway, I pull out my favorite Zibra brushes.
+First, to get this underway, I pull out my Zibra brushes.
 You know you’re a DIYer when you get all excited you get to use a new brush. woot!
-For this project, I’m using this Fan Brush and a Square Brush.
+For this project, I’m using this Square Brush.

 The Fan Brush is perfect for the curvaceous lines of this desk, and it’s one of my favorite brushes in the line.

 I apply two coats of this beautifully soft antique white letting cure in between coats.
 Once that is done, I use my Square Brush to apply a color called Basketry to the detail parts.

 Last, but not least, I add time-worn distressing followed by a hand-rubbed wax finish.
 This adds a soft glow while also creating a protective finish.